jlizakowski/Babbler/README.md

 It is the parts of the mind that can proofread a document and detect when something sounds wrong."

 ## Caveats
-* The code hasn't been touched in ~11 years.
+* The code hasn't been touched in ~11 years (approx 2004 through 2006).
 It was a work in progress.
 I wouldn't write it the same way today.
-* I'm releasing it as open-source, if anyone is interested in extending it or experimenting with it.
+* I'm releasing it as open-source, if anyone is interested in extending it or experimenting with the concepts.
 * I learned about Markov chains while building this, so the implementation might be non-standard.
+* Original version from the 1990's was in Excel format.
+Later versions were in Perl and PHP4.
+There were several Java versions, this being the most recent.

 ## Applications
 * Text Generation (Babbling)